Renaldas0/ImproveYourGolf/README.md

 ## Unfixed Bugs
   - If a user makes a booking and their username or email don't match their signup details, the booking is recorded in the database but won't show up for the user in manage bookings.
+  - Currently in the manage bookings page, the class name is not showing up.
+This works in delete booking

 ## Testing
 - For the testing process I used print statements and kept running the code after a new function was added which was noticeable when run